-What we now prefer to call "inspirational" fiction has leapt from safe and syrupy to real-world drama.
-Characters with a Christian mindset tackle challenges of daily life.
-The genre leads readers through a realistic plot, action, and emotions.
+Inspirational fiction has progressed from safe and syrupy to real-world drama.
+The characters tackle their challenges through a realistic plot, action, and emotions.

 Do not expect the plot to halt while I get on my soap box or explain the plan of salvation to a character.
 I was amused, in fact, when a character in one of my novels, broken with the weight of his life gone awry, confessed his need for a relationship with God.
 That wasn't planned at all.
 And it hasn't happened in a novel of mine since then.

 Another thing you can expect from inspirational fiction is a satisfying ending.
 You should be able to close the book (turn off the e-reader) with a sense of peace, happiness for the characters, and a satisfying conclusion.